 The Latin name “achillea” was invented by the botanist Carl Linnaeus, for the fascinating history that surrounded the legendary Achilles and the yarrow plant that allowed to heal Télefo’s wounds during the siege of Troy.

 Other sources, on the other hand, stated that when Achilles was critically hit in battle by Paris, the goddess Aphrodite treated his wounds with the yarrow.

-The plant is composed of small white or pink flowers, with a delicate fragrance that is present from the spring to the summer.
+The plant is composed of small white or pink flowers, with a delicate fragrance present from the spring to the summer.

-The Celts used it for their spiritual rituals because they considered its powers as magical.
+The Celts used it for spiritual rituals because they considered its powers magical.